Autumn in Japan, An Ink Painter’s Travel Journal

 But fear not, and be not frustrated when you read this.
 Things are about to take a very positive turn from now on…

 Around Easter 2021 both Namban and I have the capacity to resume work on “Autumn in Japan”.
 The first discussions are on the format, materials and desired look for the book.

 “Autumn in Japan” should feel like a natural sequel to the previous editions, while creating an immediate visual link to the season.
 The pages need to frame the drawing reproductions with enough space to provide an adequate stand-out effect.
-This will be the longest artist book to date in terms of text and art reproduced.
-The binding needs to hold that securely without feeling heavy.
-We opt for an A5 landscape format, slightly larger than the A6 of the original sketchbook.
-This will achieve both goals.

 Now, for the most exciting challenge of this project in 2021.